Wendigo – Leaflet Distribution In London

 Leaflet Advertising Vs Radio Advertising

-Leaflet advertising allows you to reach local customers in a targeted way by distributing printed materials in your area.
-This can be an inexpensive option, giving you full control over the content and design.
-However, there is no guarantee that your leaflets will be read or have any impact.
-Radio advertising, on the other hand, exposes your message to a broad audience who tune in to listen.
+With leaflet advertising, you can hand out printed materials locally and target clients in the area where you live.
+You can have complete control over the style and content with this affordable option.
+That means there is no guarantee that your leaflets will be read or make a difference.
+However, radio advertising shows your message to a huge audience that turns on their radios to listen.
 Though more expensive, radio ads have the potential to reach many more potential customers repeatedly in a short amount of time.

 Leaflet Advertising Vs Radio Advertising